 Prior to law school, Garrett worked at the Texas Freedom Network as Youth Advocacy Coordinator, managing the organization’s youth civic engagement programs and coordinating outreach department activities.
-Garrett currently serves on the Board of Directors for Advocates for Youth, a national non-profit based in Washington D.C. which champions efforts that help young people make informed and responsible decisions about their reproductive and sexual health.
-He graduated from the University of Texas at Austin in 2010 with a major in Government and minor in Religious Studies.
-Garrett is an avid commuter cyclist and public transportation enthusiast.
-He recently finished serving a three year term as the Vice Chair of Austin Independent School District’s School Health Advisory Council.
+Garrett currently serves on the Board of Directors as Treasurer for Advocates for Youth, a national non-profit based in Washington D.C.
+He graduated from the University of Texas at Austin in 2010 with a bachelor of arts in government and from South Texas College of Law Houston in 2016 with a juris doctor.
+He lives in the Dallas area with his wife, Andrea, an architect.